practicalli/neovim/docs/neovim-basics/file-buffer-window-tab.md

     `SPC f f` to list files within the scope of the current directory path.

     `SPC f b` provides a file browser to open files, navigate the file space and create new files and directories

+### Save File

+Files and directories are created in the path given, relative to the directory in which Neovim was opened.

+A file must exist for Neovim to write to it.
+Neo-tree and Telescope can be used to create files and directories, as can a terminal and the command line integration (++exclamation++)

+=== "Astronvim"
+    ++spc++ ++"w"++ will write all buffer changes to the associate file.

+    ++spc++ ++"n"++ creates a new buffer that can be written to a given file using `:write path/to/filename`

+    `:write path/to/filename` will write the current buffer to a new file.

+=== "Practicalli Neovim Config Redux"

+    `SPC f b ESC C` to create a new file or directory.
+The base path is shown in the command bar.
+Type the name of directories and file name as required. `RTN` to create or `ESC` to cancel.
+The newly created directories or file name appears n the Telescope list and scan be selected for opening.

+    !!!
+HINT "Telescope Normal mode and help"
+        `ESC` in Telescope to switch to Normal mode and use comannds, `c` for Create, `r` to rename.

+        `?` to show all the commands available in Telescope

+=== "Neovim"

+    `:lcd` to set the current local directory

+    `:write path/to/filename` will write the current buffer to a new file

+    `:!mkdir path/to/directory` will create a new directory

+     If a file is already opened, i.e. with `:edit`, there is some short-hand syntax to simplify the typing

+     `:!mkdir -p %:h`

+     `-p` option createst any parts of the path required to make the full path

+     `%` is the neovim name of the current file

+     `:h` for the current directory (the “head” of the path).

+     `!` is the NeoVim terminal shell command, e.g. `:!mkdir -p path/to/new/directory` creates a new directory and any intermediate path

 ### Swap file